top of page

 As I have said elsewhere in this Evolution of Expanding Intelligence tome, artificial intelligence is a game charger for humans on the level of the discovery of fire, the printed word and the establishment of global communication systems.

 AI at its very least, can simulate possible scenarios much faster we can.
-It fails much faster than we do, which can lead it to a "solution" in a shorter period of time that did not seem apparent to us.
-Think about this.
-What if we gave our AI applications the benefits of our latest wisdom, but not our evolutionary mad monkey baggage.
-Let them carry on our experience and what we have learned without burdening them with our 50,000 years of DNA distortions.
+It fails much faster than we do, which can lead it to a "solution" in a shorter period of time that does not seem apparent to us.
+Think about that.
+What if we gave our AI applications the benefits of our latest wisdom, but not our evolutionary DNA mad monkey baggage.
+Let them carry out the "best" of us and what we have learned without burdening them with our 50,000 years of DNA distortions.
 Give them the challenges we could not solve and let them have at it.
 Would that really be all that bad?
 Perhaps that is how the experience of us as homo sapiens will successfully “migrate” off this planet.
-As part of a new breed of proto-human, a memory bank blended with machine learning that does not have our destructive tendencies.
+As part of a new breed of proto-humans, with a memory bank blended with machine learning that does not have our destructive tendencies as our first move.

 Beautiful Places